kaizencycle/Mobius-Substrate/SECURITY.md

 ### Bug Bounty

-Currently, Kaizen OS does not have a formal bug bounty program.
+Currently, Mobius Systems does not have a formal bug bounty program.
 However:
 - Valid security reports are acknowledged in release notes
 - Contributors may receive recognition in Hall of Fame
 - Future bug bounty program under consideration